Last Updated on April 6, 2026

 Recognizing and Valuing Human Qualities in the Workplace

 Companies often strive for a highly efficient, almost robotic workforce.
 However, it’s crucial to remember that humans are not machines.
 We are complex beings with emotions, the capacity for creativity, and the inevitable tendency to make mistakes.
 We must leverage these unique human qualities before technology potentially displaces us.
 If you feel that technology has already surpassed you in your field, I apologize.
 Technology itself is not inherently good or bad.
 Its impact depends entirely on how we choose to wield it.
-By proactively engaging with the evolving power of technology, we can actively shape its trajectory and ensure it serves humanity in a positive and beneficial way.
+By proactively engaging with the evolving power of technology, we can actively shape its trajectory and ensure it serves humanity positively and beneficially.

 Investing in Education: Are We Achieving Our Societal Goals?